Mayankag020/Credit-card-classification/README.md

    * We have also used hyper parameter tuning as well as Feature Importance Selection to improve the Accuracy of the model.

 This project is made for Data Analysis and Machine Learning implementation.
-<br>This project has been made by the following students from IIT Bombay:
+<br>This project has been made by the collaborative work of the follwing students from IIT Bombay:
 <br>Ayush Raj Tarway
 <br>Mayank Agrawal